owlbarn/tutorial/book/regression/README.md

 ### Problem: Where to locate a new McDonald's restaurant?

-McDonald's is no doubt one of the most successful fast food chains in the world.
-Up to 2018, it has already had more than 37, 000 stores world wide, and surely more is being built as you are reading.
+McDonald's is undoubtedly one of the most successful fast food chains in the world.
+By 2018, it has already opened more than 37,000 stores world wide, and surely more is being built as you are reading.
 One question then is: where to locate a new McDonald's restaurant?

 According to its [website](https://www.mcdonalds.com/gb/en-gb/help/faq/18665-how-do-you-decide-where-to-open-a-new-restaurant.html#), a lot of factors are in play: area population, existing stores in the area, proximity to retail parks, shopping centres, etc.